kxxjxxl/react-native-google-maps/README.md

-This is an example of google maps SDK integration for react-native project.
+This is a practice implementation of google maps SDK integration for react-native project.